Flourless Double Chocolate Peanut Butter Mini Blender Muffins

 • Salt

 You can experiment to keep the recipe vegan by omitting the egg and replacing the honey with agave or brown rice syrup.
-I haven’t done it, but many readers wrote on the last post to say they veganized with success.
+I haven’t done it, but many readers have written to say they veganized the recipe with success.

 These blender muffins will keep airtight at room temperature for up to 5 days, or in the freezer for up to 6 months.
 I find the muffins get softer over time and taste better on days 2-3 after the flavors have married.